 The WUFI®-wiki provides additional demo movies, guides and tutorials, and information on the theoretical background for WUFI® Passive.

-This Add-On Installation provides additional weather files for more than 100 locations in North America, compatible with WUFI® database version 24.72 or higher.
+This Add-On Installation provides additional weather files for more than 100 locations in North America (only for WUFI Pro 5.3 – DB24.72 or higher; not needed for WUFI Pro 6.x, here the data are already included).
 Data source is ASHRAE Research Project 1325.
 Adaption for WUFI® conducted by Oak Ridge National Laboratory, sponsored by the U.S. Department of Energy.

 The download contains 3 severe years each for Albany NY, Albuquerque NM, Amarillo TX, Anchorage AK, Asheville NC, Astoria OR, Atlanta GA, Atlantic City NJ, Austin TX, Baltimore ND, Billings MT, Birmingham AL, Bismarck ND, Boise ID, Boston MA, Boulder CO, Brownsville TX, Buffalo NY, Burlington VT, Casper WY, Charleston SC, Charlotte NC, Chicago IL, Cleveland OH, Colorado Springs CO, Columbus OH, Concord NH, Dayton OH, Daytona Beach FL, Des Moines IA, Detroit MI, El Paso TX, Elko NV, Eugene OR, Fairbanks AK, Fargo ND, Flagstaff AZ, Fort Wayne IN, Fort Worth TX, Fresno CA, Grand Island NE, Grand Rapids MI, Green Bay WI, Hartford CT, Houston TX, Huntington WV, Indianapolis IN, International Falls MN, Jackson MS, Jacksonville FL, Kansas City MO, Key West FL, Knoxville TN, Las Vegas NV, Lexington KY, Little Rock AR, Los Angeles CA, Louisville KY, Macon GA, Madison WI, Memphis TN, Miami FL, Minneapolis MN, Mobile AL, Nashville TN, New York City NY, Norfolk VA, Oklahoma City OK, Omaha NE, Philadelphia PA, Phoenix AZ, Pittsburgh PA, Port Arthur TX, Portland OR, Providence RI, Raleigh NC, Rapid City SD, Reno NV, Roanoke VA, Sacramento CA, Salt Lake City UT, San Antonio TX, San Diego CA, San Francisco CA, Savannah GA, Seattle WA, Sheridan WY, Spokane WA, Springfield MO, St. Louis MO, Syracuse NY, Tampa FL, Tucson AZ, Tulsa OK, Victoria TX, Wichita KS, Wilmington DE, Yakima WA; Calgary, Ottawa, Quebec, St. John’s, Toronto, Winnipeg, Vancouver.
 (105 cities, 315 files).